Neurofibromatosis: Cause

 The three types of neurofibromatosis are caused by different mutations on chromosomes.
 NF1 is caused by a mutation on the NF1 gene on the arm of chromosome 17.
 NF2 is caused by a mutation on the NF2 tumor suppressor gene on chromosome 22.
-Schwannomatosis is caused by various mutations on chromosome 22.
+Schwannomatosis is caused by mutations on chromosome 22.

 Neurofibromatosis is an autosomal dominant disorder, which means only one copy of the affected gene is needed for the disorder to develop.
-If one parent has neurofibromatosis, his or her children have a 50% chance of developing the condition as well.
-The severity of the parent's condition does not affect the child; the affected child may have mild NF1 even though it was inherited from a parent with a severe form of the disorder.
+If one parent has neurofibromatosis, their children have a 50% chance of developing the condition.
+The severity of the parent's condition is not relevant, the parent may have a severe form of the disorder and the child a mild form, or vice versa.
 The types of neurofibromatosis are: